Caricamento...

 The story

-Palazzetto Vico San Marco was found in a state of complete abandonment.
+This restored palazzo italy apartment began as a state of complete abandonment — a true apulian house whose soul had been buried under decades of neglect.
 Ancient vaults hidden under layers of modern plaster.
 Lecce stone floors covered over.
 Original structures concealed by past interventions that had erased its identity.

 The choice was clear from the start: conservation restoration, not renovation.
 Every recoverable original element was preserved.
 Every new intervention was designed to serve the existing structure, not to replace it.